May 2024 solar storms: Impact

+The storm compressed the Earth's subsolar magnetopause from higher than 10 RE down to 5 RE.

+Significant geoelectric fields were generated across Europe during the sudden commencement of the geomagnetic storm, with notable amplitudes extending into mid- to low-latitude regions (~57° N), which is unusual for such strong responses.
+However, the spatial distribution was not uniform: the results indicate that the inclination of the CME-driven shock and magnetosphere–ionosphere coupling processes led to stronger geoelectric fields at higher latitudes, while mid-latitude regions still experienced substantial but more variable responses.

 The storm negatively affected ground-based broadcasting and two-way radio communications, especially on the HF band and to a lesser extent the VHF and UHF bands, because it increased the density of the D layer of the ionosphere, causing absorption and thus interfering with propagation.

 In Canada, power companies BC Hydro and Hydro-Québec stated that they had prepared for the storm, and monitored it as its ejecta struck Earth on 10–11 May.
 Unlike in 1989 where a previous solar storm caused a nine-hour long power outage in Québec, no outages were reported as a result of the storm's effects.

 In New Zealand, Transpower declared a grid emergency, and took some transmission lines out of service as a precaution against the storm.

 In the United States, telecommunications companies AT&T and T-Mobile stated that they were prepared to respond to disruptions in their networks, but it was predicted that significant impacts to cell service were unlikely because the networks rely on different frequencies than the HF bands affected by the solar storm.
 While the National Oceanic and Atmospheric Administration (NOAA) reported that there were power grid irregularities and degradation in GPS and high-frequency radio communications, both the Federal Emergency Management Agency (FEMA) and the United States Department of Energy reported no significant impacts to the population.